sandbender/kragle_docs/API-specific_Topics/Conversion_Specifiers.md

 ... is not allowed.

-### Referencing array indices with replacement markers
+### Referencing array indices within replacement markers

 In order to be able to reference a numeric array index in the 'source' data, the index must be prefixed with a single `0x01`.
 Otherwise, that portion of the path in question would be interpreted as a string index.